-Here are the five biggest money mistakes we made when we moved in together—hopefully, you won’t do the same.
+Here are the five biggest financial mistakes we made when we moved in together—and five ways to make sure you don’t do the same.

-Mark took most of the shared bills in his name, just to make things easy.
-Our bills were emailed to his account, so I never saw them and was oblivious about when they were due.
-While I kept and stuck to a careful budget using an online budget tracker similar to the LV Money Center, I wasn’t as diligent when it came to calendaring out my bill payments.
-I always had the money I owed, but I would wait for Mark to ask for it, which I later found out made him uncomfortable.
-He would pay my share while he worked up the nerve to ask me for the money … and him paying for me made us both uncomfortable.
+Mark took our shared bills in his name, so I never knew when they were due.
+While I kept a careful budget for day-to-day expenses, I wasn’t as diligent when it came to paying the bills.
+Rather than being proactive, I would wait for Mark to ask for my share, which I later found out made him uncomfortable.
+He would pay my half while he worked up the nerve to ask me for the money … and him paying for me made us both uncomfortable.

-Since our money was 100% separate, we often failed to consider how our financial decisions affected each other.
-For example, when I had a week-long break before starting a new job, I wanted to celebrate my new position with a trip to Costa Rica, which we would split 50/50 as we did everything else.
+Since our accounts were separate, we often failed to consider how our financial decisions impacted each other.
+For example, I once pitched Mark on a trip to Costa Rica to celebrate an exciting new career move.
 While Mark agreed to go, he later told me the trip put him into $1,000 of debt that took him four months to pay off.
 I felt terrible.

-Yes, he chose to spend his money, but it was clearly at my urging.
-I eventually asked him why he didn’t mention his money trouble while I was planning the trip, and he said the emotional high of the situation made him feel he couldn’t tell me no. Since I live in perpetual state of thinking I can’t afford things, I always speak up when I can’t cover costs, and it never occurred to me that he wouldn’t.
+Yes, he chose to spend his money, but he clearly felt coerced.
+When I confronted him, he explained to me that the emotional high of the situation made him feel cornered into saying yes.
+Since I always speak up when I can’t cover costs, it never occurred to me that he wouldn’t.

-A few months after moving in together, Mark quit his job selling insurance.
-I tried to stay cool and support him emotionally (as I had known that he was feeling unhappy and unsuccessful for a while) but I secretly panicked.
-I was already living paycheck-to-paycheck on a $26,000 salary with only a few thousand dollars in savings—was it my job to support both of us if he couldn’t find work?
-I knew he had saved the money from a bonus he’d received a few months back, but that wouldn’t last forever.
+A few months after we moved in, Mark quit his job.
+I tried to stay cool, but on the inside, I was panicking.
+I was already living paycheck-to-paycheck with only a few thousand dollars in savings—would I be able to support us both if he couldn’t find work?
 We had never planned to merge finances before getting married, so what would I do?
-This spiral of confusion could have wrecked our relationship for good.

 How You Can Do Better: Having his-and-hers emergency funds would have alleviated a lot of my panic.
-An emergency fund is a savings account holding (ideally) six months of net pay, to be used only in very specific situations:
+An emergency fund is a savings account holding (ideally) six months of net pay, to be used only in dire situations:

-- You’ve lost your job, and need to continue paying rent, bills and other living expenses
+- You’ve lost your job, and need to continue paying basic living expenses

 - You have a medical or dental emergency

-- You have emergency home expenses—i.e., your A/C breaks down in 100-degree weather, your roof is leaking, your basement is flooded, your toilet is overflowing, etc.
+- You have emergency home expenses—i.e., your A/C breaks down in 100-degree weather, your basement floods, etc.

 - You have bereavement-related expenses, like travel costs for a family funeral

-Mark and I came from very similar upbringings, but we have different spending priorities.
+Mark and I have different spending priorities.
 I am a “saver” by nature but am willing to spend on travel and other big life experiences.
-Mark likes making day-to-day life special, preferring to spend on things like organic groceries, date nights or tickets to a ballgame.
+Mark likes making day-to-day life special, preferring to spend on things like organic groceries and date nights.

-How You Can Do Better: Really, who was I to say that Mark had to save for some as-yet-unnamed future goal?
-One of LearnVest CEO Alexa Von Tobel’s tips for open communication about money is to “keep common goals in mind.”
-If we had determined and pursued specific savings goals together (say, saving for a down payment on a house) and contributed to those equally as we did to everything else, I could have felt comfortable that we were saving what we needed to, and less conflicted about his daily spending.
+How You Can Do Better: It’s important to keep your goals in mind.
+If we had determined and pursued specific savings goals together (say, saving for a down payment on a house) and contributed to those equally, I would have felt comfortable with what we were saving, and felt less conflicted about his daily spending.

-After three years of living together, we felt ready to get married.
-So we established a wedding budget that we would split 50/50 from our separate bank accounts.
-Since we would soon be married and merge our finances, I started seeing all of that wedding money, both Mark’s and mine, as “ours.”
+After three years of living together, we were ready to get married.
+We established a wedding budget, which we intended to split 50-50.
+Since we would soon merge our finances, I started seeing all of that wedding money as not “ours.”

 If Mark went into debt paying for his half of the wedding, that debt would soon be mine, too!
-I kept trying so hard to reduce our expenses (like saving $1,000 by doing my own flowers) and keep us under budget, but I felt guilty when I couldn’t cut back, like on our catering bill.
-Mark was confused about why I was so anxious about sticking to our budget, and I couldn’t explain it to him without getting defensive.
+I exhausted myself trying to keep us under budget, and tortured myself about costs that I couldn’t cut.
+Worse, I couldn’t communicate about these anxieties without getting defensive.

-How You Can Do Better: Make regular, low-pressure appointments to discuss your finances.
-We set up a monthly financial meeting, called “The Wine and Bourbon Financial Summit,” which we still do to this day.
-If you’d like to set up your own “summits,” LearnVest and Chase Blueprint’s free webinar, The Money Talk, can help you figure out how to get started, what to discuss and how these conversations can help.
-The summits have worked for us: Six months after we got married, we bought our first house.
+How You Can Do Better: Set regular, low-pressure appointments to discuss your finances.
+We set up a monthly meeting, “The Wine and Bourbon Financial Summit,” to clear up any issues in our finances.
+The summits have worked for us: six months after our wedding, we bought our first house.